Couple on beach, Fraser Island, Queensland © Tourism & Events Queensland

 Day 5: Bundaberg to Gladstone

-Make an early start and cast a line into Lake Monduran, 70 kilometres (44 miles) west of Bundaberg and a spot known for the biggest ever barramundi catch by rod.
-Heading back to the coast, you’ll roll into the seaside village of Seventeen Seventy, otherwise known as Town of 1770, at the southern end of the Great Barrier Reef.
+Setting off up the coast today you’ll roll into the seaside village of Seventeen Seventy, otherwise known as Town of 1770.
 About 130 kilometres (81 miles) north is Gladstone, where you can discover the city’s heritage at the Gladstone Maritime Museum or climb Mount Larcom for 360-degree views.
 For a Southern Great Barrier Reef experience like no other, head out to the eco-resort, Wilson Island.